vidstack/player/docs/architecture/ui-patterns.md

 Functional components are made possible thanks to the `<slot />` element and [CSS parts][mdn-css-part].
-Following the `ToggleMuteControl` example, it may create CSS parts such as `mute-control`, `mute-control-focused`, `unmute-control` and `unmute-control-focused` to enable consumers to style the component from the light DOM.
+Following the `ToggleMuteControl` example, it may create CSS parts such as `mute-control`, `unmute-control` to enable consumers to style the component from the light DOM.

 [mdn-css-parts]: https://developer.mozilla.org/en-US/docs/Web/CSS/::part